-A "spaceplane" that will be able to travel at 25 times the speed just reached a major breakthrough.
+A "Space Plane" capable of traveling at 25 times the speed just reached a major breakthrough.

 Reaction Engines is working with the European Space Agency and the UK Space Agency to develop a hypersonic aircraft that could zip from New York to London in just one hour.